mdp/middlefiddle/README.md

 ## HTTPS Hijacking

-When an HTTPS request is first seen, MiddleFiddle generates a certificate for that domain, signs it with it's own generated root cert, and stores the cert for future use in ~/.middlefiddle/certs
+When an HTTPS request is first seen, MiddleFiddle generates a certificate for that domain, signs it with its own generated root cert, and stores the cert for future use in ~/.middlefiddle/certs

 In order to make this look legit to your browser, you'll need to add the generated